pyloid/docs/README.md

-# 💎 What is Pylon?
+# 💎 What is pylon-app?

-## Pylon 👋
+## pylon-app 👋

-Pylon is the Python backend version of Electron and Tauri, designed to simplify desktop application development.
-This open-source project provides seamless integration with various Python features, making it easy to build powerful applications effortlessly.
+pylon-app is the Python backend version of Electron and Tauri, designed to simplify desktop application development.
+This open-source project, built on **QtWebEngine** and **PySide6**, provides seamless integration with various Python features, making it easy to build powerful applications effortlessly.

-### 🚀 Why Pylon?
+### 🚀 Why pylon-app?

-With Pylon, you can leverage the full power of Python in your desktop applications.
+With pylon-app, you can leverage the full power of Python in your desktop applications.
 Its simplicity and flexibility make it the perfect choice for both beginners and experienced developers looking for a Python-focused alternative to Electron or Tauri.
 It is especially optimized for building AI-powered desktop applications.

 ### Key Features 🚀